May 20, 2014

 Q. Were any changes made to the basic assumptions or significant service adoption influences in the latest forecast update?

-Q. What other Cisco VNI Services Adoption Forecast resources are available?
+Q. What other Cisco VNI Service Adoption Forecast resources are available?

-• Services gauge: Compare bandwidth requirements of select advanced services.
+● Services gauge: Compare the bandwidth requirements of select advanced services.

 Q. Can my organization or I use or publish Cisco VNI Service Adoption Forecast data?

 A. Yes.
-Cisco welcomes and encourages press, analysts, service providers, regulators, and other interested parties, whether business or academic, to use and reference our research.
-We do require that proper Cisco attribution be given for any and all Cisco VNI data that is published or shared in private or public print and electronic forms (for example, Source: Cisco Visual Networking Index [or VNI] Service Adoption Forecast, 2012-2017).
+Cisco welcomes and encourages press, analysts, service providers, regulators, and other interested parties, whether business or academic, to use and refer to our research.
+We do require that proper Cisco attribution be given for any and all Cisco VNI data that is published or shared in private or public print and electronic forms (for example, Source: Cisco Visual Networking Index [or VNI] Service Adoption Forecast, 2013–2018).

-Q. How can I ask questions about the Cisco VNI Services Adoption Forecast?
+Q. How can I ask questions about the Cisco VNI Service Adoption Forecast?